-As one of the major Protestant denominations in a society where Christians form a minority, the MCS mission as a 21st Century Asian church can best be appreciated by noting its programme of outreach within the community and across the seas.
+As one of the major Protestant denominations in a society where Christians form a minority, MCS mission as a 21st Century Asian church can best be appreciated by noting its programme of outreach within the community and across the seas.
 It includes the Educational, Social, Missionary and an ongoing Ecumenical commitment.

 The Methodist schools represent the major educational thrust of the MCS.
-There are 14 primary and secondary schools and a junior college, as well as a School of Music.
+There are 14 primary and secondary schools and a junior college, as well as a School of Music serving around 21,000 students.
+We also have 10 preschools to cater for to a holistic Christian education in early childhood.
 For more than a century, they have played an important role in the human resource development of Singapore, and their efforts have been acknowledged within and outside the island Republic.
 Click here for links to the Methodist Schools.